Pre-College Program in Environmental Field Studies

 • Dig in to farming at Sterling College Vermont

-Learn new skills during daily courses and outdoor adventures in local fields, forests and farms.
+Learn new skills during daily courses and outdoor adventures in local fields, forests, and farms.

 • Experience the rock wall at Sterling College Vermont